• Home

 If you are fond of collecting things when you were young, do you keep them intact?
 It is time to share that good old stuff with the younger ones.
 Try selling those with little value to you but you think will have more value to others.

-When you do your selling, do not sell as you are holding a garage sale.
+When you do your selling, do not sell as if you are holding a garage sale.
 Be wise by grouping your stuff and selling them by season.
-Through this, you are sure to have better sales since you can target the particular needs of people in that season you are selling.
+Through this, you are sure to have better sales since you can target the particular needs of people in the season you are selling.

 I admit this is not a sustainable source of income.
-Unless you can self manufacture things that you can sell.
+Unless you can self-manufacture things that you can sell.
 This is where the required skills in arts and crafts are so important.
 If you are good at making any good-looking and useful object, like jewelry or decorative items, you can be a seller on Etsy and generate a steady income.
 My wife buys stuff from Etsy all the time.

 Write your Book